 The Department of Journalism and Creative Media teaches students to make sense of information, sort truth from fiction, and tell stories with authenticity and inspiration—all critical tasks in an information age.
 We prepare our graduates to find jobs and excel across many fields, and be discriminating media consumers.
 We also prepare our graduates to think critically about media and their role in a democratic and diverse society.
 We believe that those who can collect information, filter it for accuracy and importance, and tell it well can change the world.

-The Department of Journalism and Creative Media offers undergraduate programs in Creative Media and News Media.
+The Department of Journalism & Creative Media offers undergraduate programs in Creative Media and News Media.
 Creative Media majors can choose an interest in media production, electronic reporting, production management, critical studies in film and television, or documentary.
 News Media majors can choose an interest area in general journalism, visual and multimedia journalism.
-(News Media majors are also eligible to participate in the University Scholars program.)
+(News Media majors are also eligible to participate in the Accelerated Master’s Program.)
 Have a question about the department and the programs we offer?
 Check out our FAQ, and if you still have questions, contact us.

 Follow the links below to learn more about opportunities for skills development and ways to get involved with the JCM community.

 Announcements of cool films playing in the Birmingham-Tuscaloosa area.

 Feedback and support on writing assignments.

 Email discussion group for anyone studying film or television.